JackBlair87/JackBlair87/README.md

 Graduated from <a href="https://www.usnews.com/education/best-high-schools/virginia/districts/fairfax-county-public-schools/thomas-jefferson-high-school-for-science-and-technology-20461" target="_blank" rel="noreferrer" alt="My High School">TJHSST</a>, attending <a href="https://www.purdue.edu/" target="_blank" rel="noreferrer" alt="My College">Purdue University</a>
 </h3>

 I love creating audio and video content with the automation and assistance of AI.
 I like to work on fast moving, relevant projects.
-This Summer, I am learning how to apply my CS skills to music creation and a general purpose music evaluation model.
+This year, I am learning how to apply my CS skills to music creation and a general purpose music evaluation model.

 ### 🤝🏼 Connect with me: